Nicco245/register.github.io/README.md

 # register.github.io
-A simple register page made with Html 5, Css and JavaScript.
+A simple register page made with Html, Css and JavaScript.